 The reservoir of HIV-infected cells becomes established within days of HIV entering the body.
 There is some evidence that treatment started very soon after infection can limit the size of the reservoir, especially in infants, and this may improve the chances of curing HIV in the future.

 Latently infected cells are only detectable by ultrasensitive experimental tests.
 They are not detected by the viral load tests used to monitor treatment.

 Several strategies are being explored to cure HIV.

-One strategy is to seek complete eradication of HIV from the body, sometimes called a sterilising cure.
+One strategy is to seek complete eradication of HIV from the body.
+This has sometimes been called a sterilising cure, meaning that all HIV is eliminated, but as this has unpleasant connotations, researchers and activists now tend simply to talk about elimination, a complete cure or simply a cure.
 This goal may be difficult to achieve without a better understanding of how HIV persists in the body undetected and untouched by the immune system.

-Eradication of HIV from the body is likely to require a combination of:
+Eradication of HIV from the body or long-term control of it are likely to require some combination of: